keesey/nextjs-back-button-issue/README.md

 ## Reproducing the Error

-Once you have opened [http://localhost:3000](http://localhost:3000), follow thesw steps:
+Once you have opened [http://localhost:3000](http://localhost:3000), follow these steps:

 1. Click on "Open Search Page with Query".
 2. Click on "Go to Anchor".